The 5 Must-Have Features of your Workflow Automation Application in 2023

 Unlike their forebears in big-box enterprise software and consulting, these SaaS tools are relatively inexpensive, and typically do not require lengthy timelines or massive engineering resources to implement.

-And unlike project or "work" management tools, process management tools are designed specifically to digitize and accelerate the execution of recurring business operations.
+And unlike project or "work" management tools, workflow management tools are designed specifically to digitize and accelerate the execution of recurring business operations.

 According to a COO in retail and consumer goods:

 "Effectively, these tools have enabled business leaders to visualize a better way of doing operations, and then build it and implement it all by themselves."

 That’s quite an improvement from the old, IT consultancy approach, with a months-long consulting arrangement and rollout timeline.

 So, how do you get started?